TALKING WITH YOUR DOCTOR

 Thousands of interrelated biological processes within the cancer cell affect the way each patient responds to treatment.
 The Weisenthal Cancer Group uses an approach called personalized cytometric profiling to assess the net effect of the widest range of cellular processes as they occur in real time.
 In the laboratory, your own living cancer cells are exposed to a broad range of potentially beneficial anti-cancer agents.
 These include new, genetic and molecularly-targeted chemotherapy drugs, immunologic therapies, and anti-angiogenesis agents.

 As the number of available treatments increases so does the need to determine which treatment offers you - as an individual - the best possible chance for benefit.
-In this, Dr. Weisenthal is your most committed advocate and your strongest ally.
+In this, quest Dr. Weisenthal is your most committed advocate and strongest ally.